haikhalfakhreez/Buttons/README.md

 However, you can also modify it on your own.

 To apply the style, either:
  - Copy and paste only the style you'd want to use in your own stylesheet.
-Style name can be found at the official [documentation](https://haikhalfakhreez.github.io/Buttons/).
+Style name can be found in the [official documentation](https://haikhalfakhreez.github.io/Buttons/).
 Or:
  - Reference the stylesheet and add the class name of the style to the element you'd want to apply.

 ### MIT License